azmec/litargie/assets/story.md

 ### Chapter 4: Reality...?
 Revealed before the player is a series of abysses, dotted by hooking points.

+Throughout these gaps, the id converses with you, warning of the binds they are within.

+1. "These are tight chains, originating from a tigher lock."
+2. "The key will be above, swarmed by that which destroys."
+3. "The host wakes.
+This is the last day they've planned for."

 ### Chapter 5: Restraint.
 Chained before the player is the id.
 It's formlessness contained; the primal drives of the host clouded.
 Nothing can be done in this situation with the id; the player must release it.